abburi-prog/employee-attendance-management-system-225195/employee_attendence_frontend/SUPABASE.md

 - The function uses `new.raw_user_meta_data->>'full_name'` to populate `full_name` from sign-up metadata when available.
 - The default `role` is set to `employee` to align with app expectations.
 - The function is `SECURITY DEFINER` so it can insert into `public.profiles`.
 Ensure its owner has the right privileges (e.g., `postgres`).
-- Add additional policies as needed (e.g., allow users to update their own profile).
+- Add additional policies as needed.

 ## Troubleshooting